john-/ArduinoTec-Pedals/documentation/AS5600_adapter_board/README.md

 -----
 - The screws to attach the adapter to the pedal make contact with the adapter board.
 A dremel or file can be used to remove some of the PCB material at those two points.
 - The adapter board comes with straight headers.
 These may need to be replaced with right angle headers to fit in available space between the throttle pedal and the frame.
 - The picture shows the I2C interface being used.
-The analog interface had too much analog noise for me.
-This required modifications to ArduinoTec-Pedals.
+The analog interface had too much noise for me.
+Using the I2C interface required modifications to ArduinoTec-Pedals.